Zoweb/git-changelog/examples/disabled_heading_false_true_inline_true_github.md

 ##### Changes
  change test to use current repository
 `    So that it doesn't give away TRADE SECRETS 🤐`

+##### Fixes
+ fix using `mergeCommits` instead of `fixCommits`

+ fix code block not showing everything
+`    It wasn't working because one of the values was on the same line as the code block opening.`

 ##### Merges